Sierra Nevada Ski Station: Further information

 The resort is located 32 km from the centre of Granada and is a 50-minute drive.

 The ski season normally lasts from the beginning of December until the end of April or beginning of May.
 The existence of artificial snow machines mean that the resort can open for skiing even when there is no natural snow.
-Andalusia has a very high proportion of sunny days even in the winter and usually it is possible to ski with beautiful blue skies and warm temperatures.
+Granada has a very high proportion of sunny days even in the winter and usually it is possible to ski with beautiful blue skies and warm temperatures.

 The highest summit of the Sierra Nevada range is Mulhacén at 3481 m, the highest ski lift and piste goes to just below Veleta, which is at 3398 m.